svpcom/wfb-ng/doc/wfb-ng-std-draft.md

-% WFB-NG Data Transport Standard [Draft]
+# WFB-NG Data Transport Standard [Draft]

-% Vasily Evseenko <<svpcom@p2ptech.org>>
+Vasily Evseenko <<svpcom@p2ptech.org>>

-% Feb 25, 2025
+Jun 20, 2026

+## Abstract

+This document specifies the WFB-NG data transport protocol: a method for transferring arbitrary data streams over "raw" IEEE 802.11 radio links across distances at which the standard 802.11 acknowledgement (ACK) mechanism is not usable.
+It defines the on-air packet formats, the stream addressing scheme, the forward error correction (FEC) and the encryption used to protect the link.

+## Status of This Document

+This is a draft and may be updated, replaced, or made obsolete by other documents at any time.
+It describes the wire format and behaviour of the reference implementation published at [wfb-ng.org](http://wfb-ng.org).

-## Introduction
+## 1. Introduction

-The purpose of this document is to standardize the data transfer protocol via raw wifi radio over long distances.
-In this context, "long distance" is the distance over which the standard 802.11 ACK mechanism does not work.
+The purpose of this document is to standardize the data transfer protocol over raw WiFi radio across long distances.
+In this context, "long distance" means a distance over which the standard 802.11 ACK mechanism does not work.

-Many areas of robotics require an inexpensive and long-range point-to-point or point-to-multipoint communication channel.
+Many areas of robotics require an inexpensive, long-range, point-to-point or point-to-multipoint communication channel.

-The proposed solution allows you to transmit arbitrary data streams at speeds up to 8mbps (MCS # 1 modulation) over a distance of tens of kilometers using ordinary wifi adapters that support the transmission of "raw" packets.
-At the moment, these are adapters based on Realtek RTL8812AU chips.
+The protocol allows arbitrary data streams to be transmitted at rates up to 8 Mbps (MCS 1 modulation) over distances of tens of kilometers using ordinary WiFi adapters that support the transmission of "raw" packets.
+At the time of writing, these are adapters based on the Realtek RTL8812AU and RTL8812EU chips.

+### 1.1.
+Requirements Language

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 (RFC 2119, RFC 8174) when, and only when, they appear in all capitals, as shown here.

+### 1.2.
+Terminology

+  * **Link** -- a logical association between two peers, identified by a link id and protected by its own set of encryption keys.
+  * **Stream** -- a unidirectional sequence of data packets within a link, identified by a radio port (0-255).
+  * **Channel id** -- `(link_id << 8) + radio_port`; the value placed in the
+    last four bytes of the source and destination MAC addresses.
+  * **FEC block** -- a group of `n` fragments (`k` data fragments and `n - k` parity fragments) produced by the FEC encoder.
+  * **GS** -- ground station. **Vehicle** -- the remote (airborne) peer.

-## Areas of use:
+## 2. Areas of Use

-- Communication between robots and ground station
+  * Communication between robots and a ground station
-- Communication of amateur satellites (CUBESAT) with the Earth
+  * Communication of amateur satellites (CUBESAT) with the Earth
-- Digital radio communication on the ground
+  * Digital radio communication on the ground
-- ...
+  * ...

-## Work principles
+## 3. Work Principles

-The main limitation of the transmission range of standard WiFi is the requirement to receive an ACK packet from the receiver in a strictly defined time interval after transmission.
-When the distance between two stations exceeds ~200m, then the receiver does not have time to confirm the receipt of the packet and data transmission becomes impossible.
+The main limitation on the transmission range of standard WiFi is the requirement to receive an ACK packet from the receiver within a strictly defined time interval after transmission.
+When the distance between two stations exceeds approximately 200 m (may vary in different implementations), the receiver does not have time to confirm receipt of the packet and data transmission becomes impossible.

-Some WiFi adapters have a so-called "raw" mode for receiving and transmitting packets.
-In "raw" WiFi mode, the adapter can receive and transmit packets bypassing the standard 802.11 protocol stack.
-In particular, you can turn off the requirements for sending and receiving ACK packets.
-In this case, the limitation on the maximum range is removed (the range now depends only on the sensitivity of the receiver and the power of the transmitter).
-But requires to make own medium access control layer (MAC layer).
+Some WiFi adapters provide a so-called "raw" mode for receiving and transmitting packets.
+In "raw" mode, the adapter can receive and transmit packets bypassing the standard 802.11 protocol stack; in particular, the requirement to send and receive ACK packets can be disabled.
+This removes the limitation on the maximum range, which then depends only on the sensitivity of the receiver and the power of the transmitter, but it requires the protocol to provide its own medium access control (MAC) layer.

-## Protocol description
+## 4. Protocol Description

 The protocol supports point-to-point links.
-But each of two peers can simultaneously participate in an arbitrary number of links.
+Each of the two peers MAY simultaneously participate in an arbitrary number of links.

 Each link has:

- - Own set of encryption keys
+  * Its own set of encryption keys.
- - Up to 256 unidirectional data streams.
+  * Up to 256 unidirectional data streams.

-The last four bytes of the sender's MAC address are used to set the connection membership.
-Thus the MAC address has the format: `0x57, 0x42, 0xaa, 0xbb, 0xcc, 0xdd`, where the first two bytes are the protocol header (`'W'`,`'B'`),
-then three bytes - the link id and the last byte - the number of the stream inside the link.
-First address byte `'W'`(0x57) has two lower bits set which means that address is multicast and locally administered.
+The last four bytes of the sender's MAC address identify link membership.
+The MAC address therefore has the format `0x57, 0x42, 0xaa, 0xbb, 0xcc, 0xdd`, where the first two bytes are the protocol header (`'W'`, `'B'`), the next three bytes are the link id, and the last byte is the stream (radio port) number within the link.
+The first address byte, `'W'` (0x57), has its two low-order bits set, which marks the address as multicast and locally administered.

+The transport pipeline is as follows:

-1. The initial data transfer quantum is a UDP packet.
-The contents of the packet is opaque and can be any of:
+1. The initial unit of data transfer is a UDP packet.
+Its contents are opaque and MAY be any of:
-  - RTP packet with video or audio.
+   - An RTP packet with video or audio.
-  - Mavlink packet
+   - A MAVLink packet.
-  - IP tunnel data packet.
+   - An IP tunnel data packet.
    - ...

-2. Next, the packet stream is processed by the FEC codec (using [zfec](http://info.iet.unipi.it/~luigi/fec.html) -- Erasure codes based on Vandermonde matrices.)
+2. The packet stream is processed by the FEC codec (see Section 6).

-3. FEC packets are encrypted and authenticated with the aead_chacha20poly1305 stream cipher using the libsodium library
+3. FEC packets are encrypted and authenticated with the `aead_chacha20poly1305` cipher using the libsodium library.

-4. The result is transmitted to the air in the form of one WiFi packet.
+4. The result is transmitted on the air as a single WiFi packet.

-### Stream allocation scheme:
+### 4.1.
+Stream Allocation Scheme

 Down streams (vehicle to GS): 0 - 127

 Up streams (GS to vehicle): 128 - 255

 Stream ranges:

- * 0 - 15: video streams, 0 is default video stream
+  * 0 - 15: video streams; 0 is the default video stream.
- * 16 - 31: mavlink streams, 16 is default mavlink stream
+  * 16 - 31: MAVLink streams; 16 is the default MAVLink stream.
- * 32 - 47: tunnel streams, 32 is default tunnel stream
+  * 32 - 47: tunnel streams; 32 is the default tunnel stream.

-All other ranges reserved for future use
+All other ranges are reserved for future use.

-## Radio packets format
+## 5. Radio Packet Format

-There are two packet types
+There are two packet types:

-1. Data packet (`packet_type = 1`, has encrypted and authenticated (using session key) FEC-encoded data)
+1. Data packet (`packet_type = 1`): carries encrypted and authenticated
+   (using the session key) FEC-encoded data.
-2. Session packet (`packet_type = 2`, has encrypted and authenticated session parameters and session key, see note below)
+2. Session packet (`packet_type = 2`): carries encrypted and authenticated

-Currently only supported FEC type is Reed-Solomon on Vandermonde matrix, but new FEC algorithms can be added in future.
+   session parameters and the session key (see Section 7).

-Session packet can have any amount of optional tags.
-Receiver should ignore all unknown or unused tags.
+A session packet MAY carry any number of optional tags.
+A receiver MUST ignore all unknown or unused tags.

   ``` .c
   // FEC types